Vladimir-csp/uwsm/README.md

 > management and allows proper cleanup.
 Reference D-Bus implementation is also
 > supported, but it doesn't allow unsetting vars, so a best effort cleanup is
 > performed by setting them to an empty string instead.
 The only way to properly
-> clean up the separate environment of the reference dbus daemon is to run
+> clean up the separate environment of the reference D-Bus daemon is to run
 > `loginctl terminate-user ""`.

 ![uwsm select (via whiptail)](uwsm_select.png)